 What are good wall colors for a bedroom?

-Shades of blue, blue-gray, blue-green and soft gray are perfect colors for a bedroom.
+Softer shades of blue, blue-gray, blue-green, and soft gray are perfect colors for a bedroom.
 Blue is associated with a sense of calm and relaxation, so it makes sense that these colors would work well.